Full Page Cache (FPC): Scaling Magento Part 1Pradip Shah

 The most important and often ignored factor to scaling is the quality of code.
 Well written code will scale better.
 The next most important factor is perhaps caching.
 There are many types of caches that developers, managers and store owners need to understand.
 Full Page Cache (FPC) is seen by store owners as a magic solution to speed issues.
 Understanding the benefits and compromises of a caching mechanism is important to understand scaling.

-Magento Enterprise 1.x and Magento Community & Enterprise 2.x comes with a FPC module inbuilt.
+Magento Enterprise 1.x and Magento Open Source & Commerve 2.x, both have a FPC module inbuilt.

 There are many plugins available for Magento Community 1.x.
 Some hosting providers will help setup a Varnish based FPC with appropriate hole punching.

 Magento 2 has two mechanisms for FPC – php based (called FPC) and varnish.
-This option generates a .vcl file that will be required by your hosting provider to setup varnish.
+Varnish is the preferred option for production due to the architecture and speed of response.

 The discussion below applies to all these mechanisms as well as to Magento 1.x and Magento 2.

 FPC is a cache of a full HTML page – except variable content such as a login status or items in cart or stock status of a product or sometimes even price of a product.
 When a hit is encountered – i.e. the page required is in the cache, FPC will return very fast compared to when there is a miss i.e. the page is not in the cache, which will require re-generating the content.
 FPC may store the cache in files, but more likely for maximum benefit, it will be stored in memory.

 FPC affects resource utilization – memory and CPU.
 As with all caches, we trade memory for CPU time.

 Traditional FPC stores the page in Magento cache and is a part of Magento.
 Varnish stores the page HTML after it has been generated and is not a part of Magento.
 It is a separate process.